Music has a rich tradition at St. Paul Lutheran including our beautiful organ, choirs and an orchestra and solos during special events.

 Many members of St. Paul Lutheran participate in the choir.
 The choir rehearses about once a week preparing a variety of pieces that are delivered during services and special events.
 Being part of the choir means more than just singing, it means singing praises to God and fellowship with many interesting people.
 The choir consistently exudes the attitude of a fun-loving group while continually producing quality music for the congregation.

 The bell choir blesses services with music on a variety of occasions.
 Using a 4-octave set of quality hand bells, this group produces glorious music letting the bells ring out their clear tones.
 Past pieces have included many common hymns.

-Jack Wagner leads the St. Paul Lutheran orchestra.
-The orchestra is composed of members and local musicians.
+St. Paul’s instrumental group is composed of members and local musicians.
 They play during special seasons including Christmas, Easter, Reformation, the church picnic and other special events.
-The excellent arrangement complement this diverse set of musicians.
+The excellent arrangements complement this diverse set of musicians.
 Having an orchestra provides a bit of additional flair and fanfare to the already important festivals of the church.